Fernandes will soon need a break but how can Man Utd survive without him? | Goal.com

 “They know this season is challenging that’s how we build this team and the culture of the team.
 It’s about the team and not the individuals and I think Bruno has proven that over and over.”

-While that is the mindset of the player, the reality is at the moment the team is structured around him.
+While that may be the mindset of the player, the reality at the moment is that the team is structured around him.
 In the 10 months he has been at the club he has done exactly what was asked of him and made himself undroppable.

 United have another 10 games before the end of the year and in current form Solskjaer will not want to contemplate leaving him out, nor can he afford to.